 Octavia Hill’s Birthplace House welcomes large and small groups.
 Visits can be made by appointment outside the usual opening hours.

-Groups are offered a guided tour: The displays give an in-depth view into Octavia’s life and achievements.
-Groups can be welcomed with a short introduction and tea and biscuits before touring the rooms.
+Groups can be offered a guided tour, though the displays give an in-depth view into Octavia’s life and achievements.
+Groups can be welcomed with a short introduction and tea and biscuits before touring the rooms if requested.

 The maximum size for groups is approximately 30: Larger groups can be accommodated by staggered entry.